optacek/league-checker/README.md

       This starts django backend
 #### For second terminal: ```cd league-tracker\frontend``` => ```npm start```
       This should open the main page for you

+## Also you need to provide .env file which contains API_KEY given from riot and SECRET_KEY provided by django